Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Character design isn't just about making characters look good—it's the visual foundation of storytelling in animation.
-Every design choice you make communicates something to your audience before a single line of dialogue is spoken.
+Character design is the visual foundation of storytelling in animation.
+Every design choice communicates something to your audience before a single line of dialogue is spoken.
 When you're evaluated on character design, you're being tested on your understanding of visual communication, psychological associations, and design consistency.
-These elements work together to create characters that audiences instantly understand and emotionally connect with.

-These elements establish the core "read" of your character—what audiences perceive in the first fraction of a second.
+These elements establish the core "read" of your character, meaning what audiences perceive in the first fraction of a second.
 Visual hierarchy and instant recognition depend on getting these fundamentals right.

 These elements tap into how audiences feel about characters.
-Understanding color psychology and proportional associations lets you manipulate viewer emotions deliberately.
+Understanding color psychology and proportional associations lets you steer viewer emotions on purpose.

 Characters must move and emote.
 These elements determine how effectively your design supports acting through animation and non-verbal storytelling.

-Compare: Facial Expressions vs. Body Language—faces communicate specific emotions while body language conveys overall attitude and energy.
-Master animators ensure these work together; a forced smile with tense shoulders tells a different story than a genuine smile with relaxed posture.
+Compare: Facial Expressions vs. Body Language: faces communicate specific emotions while body language conveys overall attitude and energy.
+A forced smile with tense shoulders tells a completely different story than a genuine smile with relaxed posture.
+Strong character animation keeps these two channels working together.

 These elements connect character appearance to story context.
 World-building and audience expectations inform these choices.

 These elements govern how individual design choices combine into a cohesive, appealing whole.
-Style consistency and visual interest balance here.
+Style consistency and visual interest need to stay in balance.

 | Concept | Best Examples |